Rostros del Rio - "Face of the River"

 Where: Register under "My Attendance" by selecting Attending.
 If you are an RPCV, login to your account.
 If not, the Guest option works easily.

 Watch the movie online, followed by panel discussion on Zoom.
-The movie is available free on YouTube.
-Watch at your convenience from home anytime, or watch with us for the first hour of the event.
+The movie is available free on YouTube, and we encourage you to watch at your convenience from home anytime, or watch with us for the first hour of the event.
 The second hour will be the panel discussion.

 In a once-in-a-lifetime expedition, RPCVs Henry Maillet and Jeff Wong rowed a handcrafted wooden rowboat down one of the continent's last remaining free-flowing rivers.
 They traveled over 1,300 km and visited a wide range of riverside communities battling through heavy winds and sudden storms, from the Yshir indigenous peoples of the Pantanal to the metropolitan capital city of Asunción.
 In a partnership with Wprld Wildlife Fund (WWF), they conducted field research about the local effects of climate change and gathered data spanning the length of the entire country.
 Through photography and recorded interviews, they explored and documented the rich bio-cultural diversity found along the river's banks, meeting incredible people and learning about the various relationships that people have with the Paraguay River.